codefresh-io/docs.codefresh.io/_docs/getting-started/on-demand-environments.md

 The number of concurrent test environments that you can have depends on your Codefresh account.
 Remember that you should never treat these on demand environments as production ones.
 They were never designed that way.

-If the environment is not functioning correctly for your own application make sure that the port exposed by Codefresh in the *Launch settings* is the one that is actually used in your application as an HTTP endpoint.
+If the environment is not functioning correctly for your own application, make sure that the port exposed by Codefresh in the *Launch settings* is the one that is actually used in your application as an HTTP endpoint.

 To find your existing on-demand environments, click *Docker Swarm* `->` *Environments* on the left part of the screen.
 You will get a list of your active environments.
 You can see details such as